Blue October: Home and I Hope You're Happy (2016–2019)

 On February 13, 2015, the band announced that they were starting work on their eighth studio album via their official Twitter feed.
-The band entered the recording studio in August 2015 and finished recording the album in early November.
+The band entered the recording studio in August 2015, and finished recording the album in early November.
 The band recorded eleven songs for the new album, making this their shortest album to date.
 An acoustic version of one of the songs, entitled "Home", was played live in Las Vegas on September 19.
 The album, also titled Home, was released April 22, 2016.
 The title track and first single "Home" made its radio premiere December 16, 2015.
 The official video for "Home" was premiered on Billboard on April 13, 2016.
 Tim Palmer, who worked on the albums Any Man in America and Sway, co-produced and mixed the album.
-The song "Home" reached the top 30 of the US Adult Pop Songs chart.
+The song "Home" reached the Top 30 of the US Adult Pop Songs chart.

 Blue October released a new single called "I Hope You're Happy" on February 28, 2018.
 The band released its ninth studio album, also called I Hope You're Happy, on August 17, 2018.

 This Is What I Live For and Get Back Up (2020–2022)

-Blue October started 2020 with the release of a new single called "Oh My My" on February 28—exactly two years after the release of "I Hope You're Happy".
+Blue October started 2020 with the release of a new single called "Oh My My" on February 28, exactly two years after the release of "I Hope You're Happy".
 The single is taken from the upcoming album This Is What I Live For.
 Justin Furstenfeld performed other songs off the album, such as "The Weatherman", "Fight For Love", and "Only Lost is Found", acoustically at his solo Open Book shows or for radio promotional appearances.
 Recorded in the winter of 2019–2020, the album was released on October 23, 2020.

 The Blue October documentary, Get Back Up, was released worldwide on May 21, 2020.
 The band had planned to tour starting in March 2020, but the tour was postponed due to the COVID-19 pandemic.
-After playing a series of smaller outdoor acoustic shows in Texas in the summer of 2021, the This is What I Live For Tour began in earnest in September 2021.
-In late September, Justin Furstenfeld and Matt Noveskey tested positive for Covid-19 and shows were cancelled for a week.
+After playing a series of smaller outdoor acoustic shows in Texas during the summer of 2021, the This is What I Live For Tour began in earnest in September 2021.
+In late September, Justin Furstenfeld and Matt Noveskey tested positive for COVID-19 and shows were cancelled for a week.
 After testing negative, the tour resumed on October 21.
 In March 2022, Blue October played shows in the UK, then returned to North America for a coast-to-coast summer amphitheater tour with the Goo Goo Dolls.

-Spinning the Truth Around (2022–2023)
+Spinning the Truth Around Part I & II (2022–2023)

-Blue October's eleventh studio album Spinning the Truth Around will be a triple album with first part being released October 14, 2022, and the second piece scheduled for release in March 2023.
-In July 2022, Blue October released the single "Spinning the Truth Around" via Up/Down Records.